 REO Appraisals in Fairfax City County

-It's key to understand the difference between fair market worth and "quick disposition" price to analyze what losses you could realize when dealing with a home in foreclosure.
-We can provide both snapshots of fair market value for our mortgage servicing clients, as well as "quick sale" forecasts that respect your time constraints.
+For a property in foreclosure, you may need to understand the gap between fair market and "quick disposition" to know your likely charge-off liability.
+Bruce W. Reyle & Company Real Estate Appraisers and Consultants has the experience in both furnishing snapshots of fair market value for our mortgage originating clients, as well as "quick sale" forecasts that take into account your timeline.

-Particular challenges might be present when dealing with owners of properties in foreclosure.
-They could be disinclined to allow an inspection of the home.
-They may have left the house already and/or ignored the care of the house for some time - or even worse, damaged the house.
+Specific challenges can be present when dealing with owners of homes in foreclosure.
+They might be disinclined to allow an inspection of the house.
+Often the subjects have been vandalized, often at the hands of the former residents.
+Or, it's common to discover nobody has occupied the house for months or the home languishing in disrepair for long of time.

-If your property has already changed to Real Estate Owned, you will interested in a quick disposition.
-But you might want to understand and examine three values: as-is, as repaired, and "quick sale."
-These symbolize the value of the house without any repairs done to it, with the repairs required to make the property marketable at full market value commensurate with competing homes in the area, and, somewhere in between, with minimal investment in repairs - selling the property quickly, likely as a "fixer-upper".
-Again, we understand your urgency and the specific circumstances of an REO home, in addition to the unique data you'll need -- competing listings, market trends, and the like.
-You can rely on Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants to take on the appraisal of your REO professionally and efficiently.
+For a property that has already reverted to REO, you most likely will want it off your hands as quickly as possible .
+However, you might want to know about and compare three values: as-is, as repaired, and "quick sale."
+These symbolize the worth of the house without any repairs done to it, with the work necessary to make the home marketable at full market value comparable with similar real estate in the area, and, somewhere in the middle, with minimal investment in repairs - selling the property quickly, seemingly to someone inclined to finish the job themselves.
+Again, we understand your urgency and the specific circumstances of a bank owned house, as well as the unique information you'll need -- competing listings, neighborhood trends, and so forth.
+You can rely on Bruce W. Reyle & Company Real Estate Appraisers and Consultants to handle the appraisal of your bank owned property with expertise and professionalism.
 Contact us today.